Cross (American TV series): Background

 The first Alex Cross novel was published in 1993, and there have since been 31 additional novels in the series, as well as two novellas and three books centered on Alex's son, Ali.
-The Cross character has also been featured in three feature films: Kiss the Girls (1997) and Along Came a Spider (2001) (with Morgan Freeman in the role of Alex Cross) and Alex Cross (2012) (with Tyler Perry as Cross).
+The Cross character has also been featured in three feature films: two moderately successful films (with Morgan Freeman in the role of Alex Cross), Kiss the Girls (1997) and Along Came a Spider (2001); and one box office bomb (with Tyler Perry as Cross), Alex Cross (2012).